drycc/workflow/src/managing-workflow/configuring-dns.md

 6. If your load balancer provides a stable IP address, enter the following fields in the resulting form:
   1. `DNS Name`: `*`
   2. `Resource Record Type`: `A`
   3. `TTL`: the DNS TTL of your choosing.
-If you're testing or you anticipate that you'll tear down and rebuild many deis clusters over time, we recommend a low TTL
+If you're testing or you anticipate that you'll tear down and rebuild many drycc clusters over time, we recommend a low TTL
   4. `IPv4 Address`: The IP that you got in the very first step
   5. Click the `Create` button
 7. If your load balancer provides the stable domain name `lbdomain.com`, enter the following fields in the resulting form:
   1. `DNS Name`: `*`
   2. `Resource Record Type`: `CNAME`
   3. `TTL`: the DNS TTL of your choosing.
-If you're testing or you anticipate that you'll tear down and rebuild many deis clusters over time, we recommend a low TTL
+If you're testing or you anticipate that you'll tear down and rebuild many drycc clusters over time, we recommend a low TTL
   4. `Canonical name`: `lbdomain.com.` (note the `.` a the end)
   5. Click on the `Create` button
 8. In your domain registrar, set the nameservers for your `mystuff.com` domain to the ones under the `data` column in the `NS` record on the same page.
 They'll often be something like the below (note the trailing `.` characters).